Recursive Prime Factorizations: Dyck Words as Numbers: The Standard Minimal RPF Natural Interpretation

 On the other hand, $\mathcal{D}_{r_{\text{min}}}$, enjoying a 1:1 correspondence with $\mathbb{N}$, may be treated as if its members are the natural numbers themselves.
 For instance, the equation

 is equivalent to

 and the existence of a unique identity element for natural multiplication can be stated by asserting that for all $w \in \mathcal{D}_{r_{\text{min}}}$,

 In short, we may regard our $\mathcal{D}_{r_{\text{min}}}$ number-words as numbers.
-And so I give $\mathcal{D}_{r_{\text{min}}}$ a simpler name: \begin{definition} The \emph{set of Dyck natural numbers} is the language $\mathcal{D}_{r_{\text{min}}}$. \end{definition} \begin{remark} There existing infinitely many $\upsigma$-permuted minimal natural RPF languages, I could choose any one of them to be the Dyck naturals.
+And so I give $\mathcal{D}_{r_{\text{min}}}$ a simpler name: \begin{definition} The \emph{set of Dyck natural numbers} is the language $\mathcal{D}_{r_{\text{min}}}$. \end{definition} \begin{remark} Although we may indeed treat Dyck natural numbers as if they are the actual numbers themselves, relying upon the minimality of the natural interpretation, I recognize that a distinction exists between numbers and their representations in a numeral system.
+Similar terminology is already widely used when discussing positional numeral systems, as when we speak of ``binary numbers'' or ``decimal numbers,'' despite the fact that a 1:1 correspondence does not exist between numbers and number words in such interpretations. \end{remark} \begin{remark} There existing infinitely many $\upsigma$-permuted minimal natural RPF languages, I could choose any one of them to be the Dyck naturals.
 But doing so would be no more advantageous than, say, reversing the order of writing digits in decimal numbers so that $102_{10}$ would instead be written as $201_{01}$.
 Thus I select the language underlying the standard interpretation. \end{remark}